Lubbock County License Hearing Guide

 Special Programs

-- Occupational License: As discussed above, an occupational license allows restricted driving privileges for essential purposes.
+- Occupational License: As described above, an occupational license may allow you to drive for essential purposes during a suspension.